Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for a Constant Pressure Mole.
-                     A reactor where the pressure is held constant by varying the volume.
+                     A constant pressure reactor where the state variables are the total enthalpy and the moles of each species.

    .. row::

       .. container:: col-12